oobiols/staidy/README.md

 ```

+## 4. Train the CNN

-## 4. Train the CNN with the dataset we just generated
+Train the CNN with the dataset we just generated

 Run
 ```
 python train.py -he 32 -w 128 -e 10
 ```
+Each image in the input and the output of the CNN is of size 32x128.
+We train for 10 epochs.